 How long are you going to use the "failure" excuse to stay miserable?
 The "failure" excuse is not serving you or helping you move on with your life.
 In fact, it's the one thing that's holding your back.

 It’s important for you to recognize that it takes two to tango—and it takes two to make a marriage work.
 Don’t feel like a failure because, chances are, mistakes were made on both ends of the marriage.
 Sometimes it’s easy to see yourself as just a wife, but you are so much more than that.
 After your divorce comes the time to reshape your future, goals, and identity.

 All you have to do is accept this simple fact: your marriage failed, not you.
 That's it.
 That does not mean that you are a failure.
 (You make that choice.)

 You go through an emotional roller coaster after a divorce, and one of the stages of that ride is numbness.
 It’s difficult to constantly suffer from the discomfort of divorce all the time, so it’s common to rely on some substance to dull the pain.

 I know, I know.
 You feel miserable.
 And who wants to feel like that all the time?
 If you can buy some happy pills and feel better, then it's worth it.

-Whether you use an anti-depressant, sleeping pills, alcohol or wine, the end result is you numb out the one thing that can set you on the road to healing yourself.
+Whether you use an anti-depressant, sleeping pills, or alcohol, the end result is that you numb out the one thing that can set you on the road to healing yourself.

 To go inside and be with your pain requires being with your "naked" self.
 The part of you that is not numb, the part of you that was happy, carefree, and excited.
-The woman you were before you got married when you were full of hope and possibility and joy.
+She's the woman you were before you got married, when you were full of hope, possibility, and joy.

 To get back to who you were, you have to release your desire to be numb.
 You must be willing to feel sad.
 Give your miserable self a chance to speak up.
 And listen to the wisdom of your miserable self.
 Your miserable self will become your inner teacher.